DiamondMVC/Diamond-website/docs/security.md

 ## Authentication

-Authentication is generally domne with ACL in Diamond and thus we'll focus on that first.
+Authentication is generally done with ACL in Diamond and thus we'll focus on that first.

 There is however two types of authentication and the last type can be combined with the ACL authentication.
 More about that later in this section.